 Joan Shay’s amazing appli-bond technique brings artistic dimension and texture to any project and eliminates fussy-edge finishing.
 In this class, Joan shares her original 20″ x 30″ bald eagle quilt and shows how to make your own 3-D version using water soluble stabilizer and her foolproof process.
 Joan shows how to mark and cut the foundation and add feathers.
 The nest is an artistic creation in itself and gains its realistic appearance due to Joan’s unique stitching process.
 Borders, stems, and leaves are carefully layered and stitched, adding depth.
 Once the nest is attached and the eagle is settled in, Joan offers quilting and finishing tips that complete the look.
 Pay tribute to our beloved national bird and bring the outdoors inside with this fabulous quilt and be inspired to use the appli-bond technique in many other ways!
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF